-GARY APPEL, an administrator, science educator, and author, was a founding board member.
+Administrator, science educator, and author, Gary was a founding board member.
 An enthusiastic advocate for social justice, he rejoined and served on the board from 2007-2013 and recently accepted a position on the advisory council.
 Gary believes that poor planning and unbridled growth often hurt most those who have the least.

-Dr. ORAN HESTERMAN is president and CEO of the Fair Food Network, a national nonprofit that improves access to healthy, local food.
+Oran is the President and CEO of the Fair Food Network, a national nonprofit that improves access to healthy, local food.
 His 2011 book, Fair Food: Growing a Healthy, Sustainable Food System for All quickly become a national sensation.
 Oran lives in Ann Arbor and spends time at his home in Omena.

-HOWARD LEARNER is a leading environmental and energy litigation attorney and policy expert who serves as president and executive director of the Environmental Law and Policy Center—the Midwest’s leading public interest environmental law advocacy and eco-business innovation organization.
-Howard is an (adjunct) professor at University of Michigan Law School, teaching Clean Energy Law and Environmental Constitutionalism.
+Howard is a leading environmental and energy litigation attorney and policy expert who serves as president and executive director of the Environmental Law and Policy Center—the Midwest’s leading public interest environmental law advocacy and eco-business innovation organization.
+Howard is an adjunct professor at University of Michigan Law School, teaching Clean Energy Law and Environmental Constitutionalism.
 Howard lives in Chicago.

-ROB MOSSBURG has 35years’ experience in management consulting, real estate finance and development, the U.S. lodging industry, and residential and commercial construction.
+Rob has 35 years’ experience in management consulting, real estate finance and development, the U.S. lodging industry, and residential and commercial construction.
 He is the owner of The Cottage Company, a custom homebuilding and interior design firm based in Harbor Springs.
 Rob serves on several nonprofit boards and is active in the Harbor Springs community, including serving as chairman of the Downtown Development Authority.